 a.
 Do not smoke or light matches near the area.

 b.
 Turn off the gas and appliances if safe to do so.
 Extinguish pilot lights on furnaces, water heaters, and gas dryers.
 A specially-trained contractor may be required to turn the eqpt back on safely.

 c.
 Do not operate engine-powered generators or water pumping units.

 3: Report the spill – Please notify the Kansas Department of Health, who will advise you what reporting is needed and more information on clean-up efforts in your area.

 4: Ventilate – If the fuel oil has spilled indoors, open a window near the area, like in an enclosed basement.
 Close vents, windows, and doors that permit the vapors to enter living and work areas.

 Are buildings that have been flooded and contaminated with fuel oils safe?

-Remove and replace porous materials – Health risks in buildings that have been flooded and contaminated by fuel oils can be reduced by removal of porous materials that have absorbed oil.
-Fuel oil contaminated wooden framing or support structures, sheet rock walls, and some cements will off-gas fuel oils for long periods of time.
+Remove and replace porous materials – Health risks in buildings that have been flooded and contaminated by fuel oils can be reduced by the removal of porous materials that have absorbed oil.
+Fuel oil-contaminated wooden framing or support structures, sheetrock walls, and some cement will off-gas fuel oils for long periods of time.
 Depending on the saturation level, this off-gassing could last for years.
 However, when major structural components of a house are impacted, costs for such activities may easily outweigh the value of the house.

-Check with local county officials for instruction on proper disposal of materials.
+Check with local county officials for instructions on the proper disposal of materials.